timescale/docs/about/release-notes/index.md

 ## TimescaleDB&nbsp;2.15.0 on 2024-05-08

 <Highlight type="note">
-This release contains performance improvements and bug fixes since the 2.14.2 release.
-We recommend that you upgrade at the next available opportunity.
+This release contains performance improvements and bug fixes introduced since TimescaleDB v2.14.2.
+Best practice is to upgrade at the next available opportunity.
 </Highlight>

 #### Highlighted features in this release
-* Support `time_bucket` with `origin` and/or `offset` on Continuous Aggregate
+* [Continuous Aggregate](/api/:currentVersion:/continuous-aggregates/create_materialized_view/#sample-usage) now support `time_bucket` with `origin` and/or `offset`.
-* Compression improvements:
+* The following improvements have been introduced for [hypertable compression](/api/:currentVersion:/compression/):
-  - Improve expression pushdown
+  - Add planner support to check more kinds of WHERE conditions before decompression, therefore reducing the number of rows that have to be decompressed.
-  - Add minmax sparse indexes when compressing columns with btree indexes
+  - You can now use `minmax` sparse indexes when you compress columns with `btree` indexes.
-  - Make compression use the defaults functions
+  - Make compression use the defaults functions.
-  - Vectorize filters in WHERE clause that contain text equality operators and LIKE expressions
+  - Vectorize filters in WHERE clause that contain text equality operators and LIKE expressions.

 #### Deprecation warning
-* Starting on this release will not be possible to create Continuous Aggregate using `time_bucket_ng` anymore and it will be completely removed on the upcoming releases.
+* You can no longer create continuous aggregates using `time_bucket_ng`.
+Best practice is to [migrate your current continuous aggregates to the new format](/use-timescale/:currentVersion:/continuous-aggregates/migrate/), this feature will be completely removed the next release.
 * Recommend users to [migrate their old Continuous Aggregate format to the new one](https://docs.timescale.com/use-timescale/latest/continuous-aggregates/migrate/) because it support will be completely removed in next releases prevent them to migrate.
 * This is the last release supporting PostgreSQL 13.